K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 - Compilation

-When PaaS-TA AP and services are installed, BOSH creates a Compile task VM to compile the source, and then creates a VM to install the compiled file on the destination VM and deletes the Compile task VM.
+When K-PaaS AP and services are installed, BOSH creates a Compile task VM to compile the source, and then creates a VM to install the compiled file on the destination VM and deletes the Compile task VM.
 (The number of workers is the number of Compile VMs, and the more the number, the faster the compilation speed.)

 - Disk Size

-Disk size is the persistent disk size of the VM where the PaaS-TA AP and service are installed.
+Disk size is the persistent disk size of the VM where the K-PaaS AP and service are installed.

 - Networks